 Recognizing the symptoms of depression is often the biggest hurdle to the diagnosis and treatment of clinical or major depression.
 Unfortunately, approximately half the people who experience symptoms never do get diagnosed or treated for their illness.

 At CHD our clinicians are trained to diagnose and treat depression so that you can feel better and begin to live a happier and healthier life.
-Call us at 1-844-CHD-HELP for more information.
+Call us at 1-844-CHD-HELP or fill out the form below for more information.